The Opportunity

 Full interview on the landing page.
 30- and 60-second cuts become ad creative.
 Short clips become organic social posts.
 Not a testimonial — a credibility anchor.

-Channel 3Social Media — 3x Per Week
+Channel 3Social Media — 12-Post Legitimacy Launch

 Channel 4Meta Ads — $3,000 Lead Gen